williamouyang/okta.github.io/_source/_posts/2015-04-07-android-unit-testing-part-2.md

     classes don’t touch any Android specific classes.
 However, this is not easy, as you must design all your code with this restriction in mind.

     The changes which we did to run on JVM are great, but we are still facing the limitations of using integration tests.
-For example, if the implementation of a <code>Bar</code> class changes and now uses the network, you might start seeing flakiness in the <code>testGetFoo_returns4</code> test because of a bad network connection.
+For example, if the implementation of a `Bar` class changes and now uses the network, you might start seeing flakiness in the `testGetFoo_returns4` test because of a bad network connection.

 ## Additional Resources